Proper Weight Shift to the Left in the Golf Swing

 The head dropsThe head drops a little

-Al: Very much in my left glute.
+Al: Very much in my lead glute.

 Weight on left heelWeight moves to the left heel